snl-dakota/dakota/docs-sphinx/source/usingdakotagui/miscgui/Eclipse.rst

 Eclipse applications divide their screen real estate into "views."
 By default, Dakota GUI arranges its views as follows:

 .. image:: img/GettingStarted_EclipseCrashCourse_3.png
-   :alt: Behold your default view arrangement
+   :alt: The default view arrangement

 There are three main views shown here: